Athletics at the 1996 Summer Olympics – Men's marathon: Competition format and course

 As all Olympic marathons, the competition was a single race.
 The marathon distance of 26 miles, 385 yards was run over an out-and-back route starting and finishing at the Olympic Stadium.
-The course generally followed that of the Atlanta Marathon.
+The course generally followed that used by the Atlanta Marathon at the time, with most of the route along Piedmont Road and Peachtree Street.
+Landmarks along the course included the Georgia State Capitol, Ebenezer Baptist Church, and Oglethorpe University (the U-turn in the middle of the out-and-back route).

 Records

 These were the standing world and Olympic records prior to the 1996 Summer Olympics.

 No new world or Olympic bests were set during the competition.
 The following national records were established during the competition: